wptrainingteam/learn-wp-content/tutorials/debugging-wordpress.md

 error_log( $wpdb->last_query );
 ```

-And you'll see the query being logged
+If you refresh the request and view the debug.log file, you see the query being logged to the file.

 ```
 [02-Jun-2023 13:55:35 UTC] SELECT * FROM wp_form_submissions